danielabar/marionette-learning/README.md

 <td><%=moment(lastUpdated, 'YYYYMMDD').fromNow()%></td>
 ```

+### Subviews

+Like for regular views, need to create a template, a view, and trigger event to display the sub-view.

 ### Questions/Issues

 - Sometimes events are registered on Models, sometimes on Views, which one is best when?